i-shubham-tech/Interview-Ready-Question/REACT-BASED.md

-React js is javascript library that used to build fast and interactive UI especially on single page application It uses component based architecture where ui divided into small, reusable component It internal uses virtual dom to improve performance by update content that actually changes

-what is spa
+React js is javascript library that used to build fast and interactive UI especially on single page application It uses component based architecture where ui divided into small, reusable component It internal uses virtual dom to improve performance by update on changes part in real dom what is spa

 single page application is a web application where only one html page is loaded intially